yougotwill/origamivsc/README.md

 - [ ] Merging Panes

 ## Key shortcuts
-Below are the current keybindings for OrigamiVSC.
+Below are the default keybindings for OrigamiVSC.

 ![](keys.png)